Frequently Asked Questions

 State Law 32-1-18: No entrance fee shall be charged to any person who is sixty-five years of age or older and who is eligible to participate in the RI Pharmaceutical Assistance to the elderly program.
 You must be driving and be eligible for the 60% income level indicated on the card.
 RIPAE Card must be marked 8018 not 8019 or 8020.
 Daily confirmation only, season passes are not issued for this program.

 I am disabled; Am I exempt from paying an entrance fee to the State Beaches?

-Yes, specific documentation is required to obtain a disability picture ID card from the Division’s Headquarters, which is required for fee exemption at our State beaches.
+Yes, specific documentation is required to obtain a disability pass from RI State Park's headquarters, which is required for fee exemption at our State beaches.
 To obtain your picture ID you must provide current year social security disability certification listing you as disabled and collecting disability benefits with the Social Security Administration or a current year 100% Disabled Veteran’s Administration certificate.
-ID’s are available only from the North Kingstown location located at 1100 Tower Hill Road, North Kingstown, RI.
-We suggest you call 401-667-6200 in advance to verify your paperwork prior to making a trip to our office.
+Passes are available only from the North Kingstown location located at 1100 Tower Hill Road, North Kingstown, RI.
+Please call us to make an appointment at 401-667-6200.

 Barrier Beach Passes can be purchased at:

 Stedman Government Center Suite 116